Africa's sports bars, TV shacks step up security for World Cup

 Across Nigeria’s northeast, many fans told Reuters they would take responsibility for their own security by going to friends’ houses or just missing matches.

-“Boko Haram appears to be targeting viewing centers, drinking joints, any social gathering.
-My wife has started warning me not to think of going to viewing centers this time,” said Ahmed Yusuf, a long-time FC Barcelona fan in Borno state capital Maiduguri.
+“Boko Haram appears to be targeting viewing centres, drinking joints, any social gathering.
+My wife has started warning me not to think of going to viewing centres this time,” said Ahmed Yusuf, a long-time FC Barcelona fan in Borno state capital Maiduguri.

 Staff at the Albash Viewing Center in the central city of Kaduna had installed a metal detector and started watching out for unfamiliar faces, said 33-year-old owner Bashir Idris.